-To promote community empowerment there will be participatory budgeting opportunities for locality citizens and groups to access.
+Moving forward, the ambition of the Prestwick and Villages LPP, in a bid to promote community empowerment, will embrace PB events where appropriate, as an opportunity for locality citizens and groups to access funds.
 The expectation will be that participatory budgeting will be linked clearly to the locality priorities and there will be regular communication and networking events to raise awareness of local groups/initiatives and how these can be accessed.

-This approach will foster an asset based community approach, build on the resilience already evident in the locality and sit nicely with the principles of community led support.
+This approach will foster an asset-based community approach, build on the resilience already evident in the locality and sit nicely with the principles of community led support.